 Let's presume you downloaded an installation ZIP file as an example.
 Simply execute the following command to unzip this file to the current directory:

-The Linux-style ownership details are not supported by ZIP archives.
+ZIP archives do not support Linux-style ownership details.
 The person who executes the command owns the collected data.

-The folder where you're extracting the archive which is in zip format must have write permissions.
+The folder where you're extracting the archive in zip format must have write permissions.

-Unzip prints the names of all the files it's downloading by default, as well as a list when it's finished.
+Unzip prints the names of all the files downloaded by default, as well as a list when it's finished.

-To prevent these messages from being printed, use the -q key.
+To prevent these messages from being printed, use the -q option.

 unzip -q filename.zip

-Unzip a ZIP Archive to a New Location
+How to Unzip a ZIP file to a New Directory?

 Using the -d option to unzip a ZIP file to a separate directory from the present one: